voxpupuli/puppet-cvmfs/REFERENCE.md

 Data type: `Stdlib::Fqdn`

-The domain of CvmFS repositories to mount
+The domain of CVMFS repositories to mount

 Default value: `$name`